Church Service - in person

 For recent Facebook Live Streams please see below.
 We apologize for any difficulty you may have experienced during last week’s livestream.
 We experienced technical difficulties we believe we’ve resolved.
 Have a blessed day.

 Dear Members and Friends of Trinity,

 Prayerfully read and reflect upon these verses to enrich your worship experience.
-Consider this:

-Prayers Ascending, Pastor Randy Wilburn, Bridge Pastor
+Pastor Randy Wilburn, Bridge Pastor

 Trinity Episcopal Church welcomes you!
 When you join us for worship you will be greeted and given a bulletin that will help guide you through the order of the service.
 Episcopal services are based on The Book of Common Prayer which will be the red book in your pew.

 During worship you will be able to follow along from the bulletin with the corresponding page numbers in The Book of Common Prayer.
 There will be several opportunities where you can enjoy or join in singing hymns.
 Music and words for the hymns are found in the blue hymnal in the pew.

 Episcopal worship is centered around Communion, also known as The Holy Eucharist.
 All are invited to come forward and receive the bread and wine during communion, or if you would prefer you can come forward to receive a blessing by the priest or simply remain seated.